-5 Guidelines for an Effective Morning Skincare Routine
+Guidelines to Achieve the Best Morning Skincare Routine

-• Your morning skincare routine should be slightly different from your nighttime skincare routine.
-That’s because your skin has different needs at different times of day (did you know your skin has its own circadian rhythm?).
-Daytime is all about protection.
-Nighttime is all about repair.
+Yes, your morning routine should be slightly different from your nighttime skincare routine.
+That’s because your skin has different needs at different times of day.
+Morning is all about protecting your skin during the daytime, while your nighttime skincare routine is all about repair.

-• You should try to perform your routine rather quickly.
-In fact, you have a one-minute window after cleansing to apply your next product.
-Otherwise, you risk moisture loss.
-I call this the “Golden Minute Rule.”
+You should try to perform your routine rather quickly.
+In fact, you only have a one-minute window after cleansing to apply your next product, also known as the “Golden Minute Rule.”
+Otherwise, you risk something called transepidermal water loss.

 How Your Skin Functions in the Morning

-• Skin cells have the highest water content
+- Skin cells have the highest water content during this time of the day.

-• Improved barrier function means products are less likely to penetrate than they are at night
+- Improved skin barrier function means products are less likely to penetrate than they are at night.

-• Mitochondrial energy needed for cell health is at its lowest
+- The amount of mitochondrial energy needed for cell health is at its lowest.

-The Correct Order To Apply Morning Skincare Products
+The Correct Morning Skincare Routine Order To Apply Products

 Step 1: Cleanser